 T stage 4

-You might be able to have radiotherapy with chemotherapy or biological therapy.
+You might be able to have radiotherapy with chemotherapy or a targeted cancer drug.
 This means you avoid surgery to remove your larynx.

 But you might need surgery to remove your whole larynx (laryngectomy) and surrounding lymph nodes, followed by radiotherapy.